 5 signs of a good modlist (and 5 signs of a terrible one)

-By Monitor144hz
+by Monitor144hz

-If you have extra time, read this essay and also this.
-It points out the biggest modlist scams and also explains how the quality of modlists is determined in a more detailed way..
+The following recommandations apply to modlists and mod guides (even on Wabbajack).
+Never use mod packs.
+If you have time, this essay and also this point out the biggest scams and explain how the quality of modlists is determined in a more detailed way.

-1. Is the modlist stable?
+1. Is the modlist stable

 Good: